tomspost/OMN/README.md

 my_servers_tags="tag1/tag2" - a list of tags that are added to all items from your RSS server

-tags="tag1/tag2" - a list of required tags.
-One of these needs to be in each item before it is serverd to your page
+Filter your incoming feed using rsstagson and rsstagsoff

+e.g. rsstagson="green/eco"  & rsstagsoff="cats/dogs"  only shows item that have a tag green or eco not including any items that also have tags cats or dogs

 #How to get your RSS feed into the ONS network

 Simply add an ONS RSS feed to your website and include your RSS url as the my_server peramiter.
 Then ask that servers owner to trust your feed.

-Run an OMN server and add your RSS to the trusted RSS list (unforturnatly it will not be trusted until another OMN server lists yours in their trusted OMN list)
+Run an OMN server and add your RSS to the trusted RSS list (unforturnatly your RSS feeds will not be trusted until another OMN server lists yours in their trusted OMN list)

 #How ONM does "TRUST" and the prevention of SPAMY RSS items